 A driver who speeds drives drunk, races, tailgates, or changes lanes without a signal, uses the wrong turn signal, makes an unsafe merge, or fails to yield has engaged in negligent driving conduct.
 This breach of duty is the pivotal issue in how your case will be resolved.
 Driving drunk or intoxicated is usually considered gross negligence.

 Speak with our Corpus Christi car accident attorney today for a no-obligation free consultation.

-Our legal team is made up of highly skilled car accident attorneys who have chosen to focus their legal practices on personal injury law.
+Our highly skilled car accident attorneys have chosen to focus their legal practices on personal injury law.
 We have achieved many significant victories in serious injury and death cases, and our entire legal team and staff work long hours to help our clients achieve justice.

 We will pursue the maximum in damages.
 Some cases justify pursuing the insurance policy limits of the at-fault driver.
 In some cases, we may pursue compensation beyond the policy limits by filing a lawsuit against the negligent party so that other assets can be accessed to pay for what happened.
 This may be necessary in cases involving traumatic brain injuries, spinal cord injuries, disfiguring injuries, or other catastrophic injury cases.